-Addiko's Inside-Out defines 15 initiatives aligned to the UN principles
+Addiko's 15 priority initiatives aligned with the UN principles

 The Addiko ESG Strategy outlines specific sustainable development goals congruent with the "Agenda 2030" defined by the United Nations.
 In 2022, Addiko systemically analysed the 17 international sustainable development goals in order to identify those that are most relevant to Addiko's business strategy.